What do we mean by Contribution Margin and Operating Margin?

 Contribution margin and Operating margin: Which is more important?

 Both the contribution margin and the operating margin have their own merits and importance.
-Contribution margin is an excellent comparative tool that helps the company to analyze its portfolio product by product.
+Contribution margin is an excellent comparative tool that helps the company analyze its portfolio product by product.
 It helps to minutely examine the variable cost distribution for each product individually across a large number of products.
-Therefore, it is a very important metric to identify a low-profit making product or even those products that can cause losses to the organization.
+Therefore, it is an important metric to identify low-profit making products or even those products that can cause losses to the organization.
 Management can make corrective decisions in good time and even remove the product from the product portfolio if necessary.
-To sum up, it is an important indicator and tool for production volume planning, acceptance or non-acceptance of a particular order, to analyze product performance with reference to their contribution to the overall profitability of the company, and so on.
+To sum up, it is an important indicator and tool for production volume planning, acceptance or non-acceptance of a particular order, analyzing product performance with reference to their contribution to the company’s overall profitability, and so on.

-The operating margin is a broader profitability ratio with a wider scope.
-Unlike the contribution margin, the operating margin takes into account several important operating expenses that need to be taken into account.
-It gives a much clearer picture of the financial health and stability of an organization.
+The operating margin is a broader profitability ratio with a broader scope.
+Unlike the contribution margin, the operating margin considers several important operating expenses that need to be taken into account.
+It gives a much clearer picture of an organization’s financial health and stability.
 A company can present a very rosy picture through an attractive contribution margin.
-But it can have high expenses in the name of rents, salaries, utility bills, etc. They can show the true picture at the time of calculating the operating margin.
+But it can have high expenses in the name of rent, salaries, utility bills, etc. They can show the true picture when calculating the operating margin.
 In addition, depreciation and amortization in capital-intensive industries are high.
 This can significantly affect EBIT.

 Therefore, operating margin is a much broader and more reliable parameter.
 It throws light on the profitability and sustainability of an organization’s core business.
-Through this, the operating performance of companies within the industry segment can be compared.
+Through this, there can be a comparison between the operating performance of companies and the industry segment.
 This indicator is important for all the stakeholders – management, investors, creditors, and others.